-As a child, Ben immersed himself in comic books, science fiction and fantasy novels.
+As a child, Benjamin immersed himself in comic books, science fiction and fantasy novels.
 In adulthood, he incorporates these influences into his photography, creating other-worldly images.

 He wanted to use photography for good, but didn’t know how to do it until his girlfriend suggested they go storm chasing to raise awareness about climate change.